Radio Frequency Ablation

 A medical procedure, which uses heat generated from high-frequency currents for the treatment of renal tumors.

 Uric acid is created by the breakdown of purines, a product of degradation of nucleic acids (DNA).
 It can cause its deposition in the joints, causing gouty arthritis (very painful inflammation in the joints, podagra) or by its excretion accentuated by the kidneys, the calculation of uric acid.
 Learn more about Kidney stones of uric acid, how to prevent the calculation of uric acid and his diagnosis and treatment.

-Adenoma is benign tumor of the prostate, known as HPB, in benign prostatic hyperplasia, which grows around the prostatic urethra, in the transitional zone.
-This is one of the three zones defined initially by the transrectal ultrasound of the prostate, which involves the prostatic urethra.
+Adenoma is benign tumor of the prostate, known as HPB, in benign prostatic hyperplasia, that grows around the prostatic urethra, in the transitional zone.
+This is one of the three zones initially defined by transrectal ultrasound of the prostate, which involves the prostatic urethra.
 Learn more about benign prostatic hyperplasia.
 In the anterior area of the prostate there are no glands, only fibromuscular prostate support.